kubernetes-sigs/gateway-api/geps/gep-1767/index.md

     //
     // Config:
     //   allowHeaders: ["DNT", "Keep-Alive", "User-Agent", "X-Requested-With", "If-Modified-Since", "Cache-Control", "Content-Type", "Range", "Authorization"]
+    //
     // Output:
     //   Access-Control-Allow-Headers: DNT, Keep-Alive, User-Agent, X-Requested-With, If-Modified-Since, Cache-Control, Content-Type, Range, Authorization
     //
     // A wildcard indicates that the requests with all HTTP headers are allowed.
+    // The Access-Control-Allow-Headers response header can only use `*` wildcard
+    // as value when the field AllowCredentials is unspecified.
+    //
+    // Input:
+    //   Access-Control-Request-Headers: Content-Type, Cache-Control
+    //
+    // Config:
+    //   allowHeaders: ["*"]
+    //
+    // Output:
+    //   Access-Control-Allow-Headers: *
+    //
-    // When responding to a credentialed requests, the gateway must specify
+    // When the field AllowCredentials is specified, the gateway must specify
     // one or more HTTP headers in the value of the Access-Control-Allow-Headers
     // response header, instead of specifying the `*` wildcard.
+The value of the
+    // header Access-Control-Allow-Headers same as the Access-Control-Request-Headers
+    // header provided by the client.
     //
+    // Input:
+    //   Access-Control-Request-Headers: Content-Type, Cache-Control
+    //
     // Config:
     //   allowHeaders: ["*"]
+    //   allowCredentials: true
+    //
     // Output:
-    //   Access-Control-Allow-Headers: *
+    //   Access-Control-Allow-Headers: Content-Type, Cache-Control
+    //   Access-Control-Allow-Credentials: true
     //
     // Support: Extended
     //